 Brushing Alone Is Not Enough

-Flossing in combination with brushing provides thorough cleaning for your mouth.
+Flossing, in combination with brushing, provides thorough cleaning for your mouth.
 When this becomes a part of your daily routine, it ensures you are cleaning both the front, back, and inner areas of your teeth.
 Be sure that you are flossing all the way down to the gum.
 This will reduce extra bacteria from forming in those hard-to-reach areas.

 Are you curious about which should come first?
 Studies show that interdentally cleaning your teeth prior to brushing is more successful in removing plaque.
 This will ultimately leave you with cleaner, stronger teeth.
+So, the next time you go to brush, remember to floss first for the best results.

 Flossing Prevents Bad Breath